Jacob-Pickard/OC-ResourcePage/README.md

     [?]
 Allow students to rate resources?
     [?]
 Allow students to request to add new resources?
 - Technical Debt
     [?]
+Determine how the scraped resources should be stored/retrieved?
+Is an API better for such a large amount of events?
+I was seeing loadtime issues when using my api, likely due to the large amount of information being retrieved.
+    [?]
 Is the resource.js file necessary for when resources are retrieved automatically?
     [1] Add a breakpoint to fix the OC logo button clipping over the title on smaller viewports.
     [1] Add a message for when there are no resources in a category?
 Or something that just re-routes you to the main page.